ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - Currently, information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
 - Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
 When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions.
 [Learn more about information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
 - Avoid bulk moves when information barrier policies are in effect.
 Ask your tenant admins not to move users between segments who cannot talk to each other.
 Either temporarily grant communication access and disable it later, after all users are moved, or create an intermediate segment who can talk to each of the initial segments.
 In any case, do not move users in bulk between entities who cannot communicate.

-## Part 2: Segment users

-After you have set up your plan for information barrier policies, the next step is to segment users in your organization.
-To do this, consider using an attribute in Azure Active Directory.

-**Make sure that your segments do not overlap**.
-For example, you might use the Department attribute, assuming no single employee is assigned to more than one department.
-To see a list of supported attributes, refer to [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).

-5. To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the `UserGroupFilter` parameter that corresponds to the attribute you want to use.
-Make sure that the attribute you use to define your segment is such that no single person belongs to more than one segment.
-Here are some examples (using the Department attribute):

-    `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`

-    `New-OrganizationSegment -Name "Sales" -UserGroupFilter "Department -eq 'Sales'"`

-    `New-OrganizationSegment -Name "Research" -UserGroupFilter "Department -eq 'Research'"`

-    `New-OrganizationSegment -Name "Engineering" -UserGroupFilter "Department -eq 'Engineering'"`

-    After you run each cmdlet, you should see a list of details about the new segment.
-Details include the segment's type, who created or last modified it, and so on.

-### View or edit existing segments

-1. If you haven't already done so, as a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. To view a list of existing segments, run the `Get-OrganizationSegment` cmdlet.

-    You will see a list of segments and details for each.
-Details include each segment's type, who created or last modified it, and so on.

-    > [!TIP]
-    > Print or save your list of segments for reference later.
-For example, if you want to edit a segment, you will need to know its Identity.

-3. To edit a segment, use the `Set-OrganizationSegment` cmdlet with the Identity parameter and relevant details.
-Here's an example:

-    `Set-OrganizationSegment -Identity "FFO.extest.microsoft.com/Microsoft Exchange Hosted Organizations/IBAPCorp04.onmicrosoft.com/Configuration/HR" -UserGroupFilter "Department -eq 'HRDept'"`

-    In this example, we are updating the department name from "HR" to "HRDept" for the segment that has the Identity value of `FFO.extest.microsoft.com/Microsoft Exchange Hosted Organizations/IBAPCorp04.onmicrosoft.com/Configuration/HR`.

-When you have finished editing your existing segments, proceed to define information barrier policies.

 ## Part 3: Define information barrier policies